keltia/fetiche-rs/README.md

 The former is used to fetch data into their native format (csv, json).
 It uses `fetiche-engine` for all the code related to accessing, authenticating and fetching data in various ways.

-Right now, `acutectl` use blocking HTTP calls and is not using any `async` features.
+Right now, `fetiche-engine` use blocking HTTP calls and is not using any `async` features.

 However, while working on streaming support for Opensky, I have been experimenting with [tokio] for async support and `acutectl` might eventually become fully-async.
 It does help for some stuff including signal (read ^C) support.